-ConXus Steps self-management tools promote health improvement through gradual behavior change and better lifestyle choices.
-ConXus Steps has received Wellness and Health Promotion (WHP) 7 Certification from the National Committee for Quality Assurance (NCQA).
+ConXus Steps offers powerful self-management tools for participants to improve their health.
+Based on current and reliable research, ConXus Steps has earned Wellness and Health Promotion (WHP) 7 certification from the National Committee for Quality Assurance (NCQA) five consecutive times.

 Easing current discomfort and preventing future injury while strengthening the back

 Recognizing heart disease risks and learning how to lower them through heart-healthy choices